-The sooner you can narrow down your lead list by eliminating all the non-prospects, the better.
-Once you've sorted out your leads and identified the true prospects, you can start moving said prospects along the sales process and hopefully into the close.
+In sales, qualifying your leads allows you to narrow down your lead list and find customers who are likely to make a purchase from you.
+Once you've sorted out your leads and identified the true prospects, you can move customers confidently through the sales process and close more sales.

-If you don't fully qualify your leads early on, you'll be wasting a lot of time with people who will never buy from you.
-But on the other hand, if you ask too many touchy questions right away, they'll be reluctant to answer.
+If you don't fully qualify your leads early on, you'll end up wasting valuable time pursuing customers who will never buy from you.

-So qualifying is always a balancing act between leaving enough time to build rapport without waiting so long that you've wasted everyone's time.
-Many salespeople resolve this problem by asking a few very basic qualifying questions during the cold call – to weed out the obviously unqualified folks – and then finishing the qualification process during a second call or at the beginning of the sales presentation.
+Qualifying is always a balancing act between leaving enough time to build rapport without waiting so long that you've wasted everyone's time.
+Many salespeople manage this balance by asking a few very basic qualifying questions during the cold call or initial meeting to weed out the obviously unqualified folks.

 - What will you gain from solving this issue?